elcoco/serialkiller/README.md

 A less annoying serial terminal written in Python3

 ### Features
-- send and receive data over serial port or serial over TCP
+- send and receive data over serial port
 - read data from pipe and send over serial, wait for confirmation string
 - **temporary free up port** to upload code by using an external command
 - **log data** to file